 After the local girls picked us up at the airport we headed to Napa to check into the Calistoga Spa Hot Springs which is located in the charming town of Calistoga.

-Brannan had maybe had a little too much wine when he made the statement that this area would be the Saratoga of California because it came out as the Calistoga or Sarafornia, and the quaint little town has been known as Calistoga ever since.
+Brannan had maybe had a little too much wine when he made the statement that this area would be the Saratoga of California because it came out as the Calistoga or Sarafornia, and this quaint little town in Northern California has been known as Calistoga ever since.

 We got massages, a couple of girls did the mud baths, and we spent our fair share of time in the hot springs and pools.

 We stopped at a few little shops like the general store at Long Meadow Ranch, Casa Design, and Copperfield’s Books where I got my first Blind Date Book!

 The next morning, we checked out of Calistoga Spa Hot Springs bright and early and grabbed pastries and coffee at Bella Bakery before heading to Yountville for our hot air balloon ride with Napa Valley Aloft.

 This was the first time I’d ever been on a hot air balloon ride, some of you might remember that it was on my 25 things to do at 25 list, but 6 weeks late isn’t too shabby 😉

 After checking in, we went out to the parking lot with our designated groups and got to watch them ready the balloons.

 The couple in the balloon in the picture above was getting engaged, or at least, he was proposing (she totally knew), so here’s to hoping she said “Yes” and it wasn’t the most awkward balloon ride ever.

 The balloon ride itself was kind of magical, we were literally just floating.
 It was unlike anything I have ever experienced.

 The hot air balloons fly early in the morning as the sun is rising and the weather is calm.

 Our trip with Napa Valley Aloft was was of the most incredible experiences and I’m eager to go again!

 We brought our trusty GoPro along to capture some footage of our trip, check it out in the video below!

 We got a private tour of the train prior to departure and it was quite fascinating how each car holds so much history for the area.

 The on-ramp to the train has a love lock bridge (so bring a lock of your own when you come!) and we even found Amy & Sheldon’s love lock from the Big Bang Theory episode in which they first kissed!

 Our waiter, Petar, was fabulous and the food was delicious!
 But we’ll get to the food in our next post!

 From the draped curtains to some of the original furniture in the cars, it’s a truly beautiful piece of the valley that’s been preserved over the years.

 It was the type of care and service we hope for in most places but hardly ever see, you can really tell just how much pride they take in the train and their service.

 The land was purchased in 1993 by Dario Sattui, and the authentically built, Tuscan inspired castle was completed in 2007.

-The castle is also home to a winery and during our tour, we learned a lot about their wine making process and got to try some of the wine that was half way through it as well as the finished product.
+The castle is also home to a winery and during our tour, we learned a lot about their wine making process and got to try some of the wine that was halfway through it as well as a wine tasting of the finished product.